Every question, in plain English.

 What is RankTrade?

-RankTrade is a competitive trading simulator.
-You join a match, pay an entry fee, and trade live market prices for the duration.
-Everyone in your match starts with the same virtual equity.
-When the clock runs out, the trader with the highest % return takes the biggest share of the prize pool — provided they finished above their starting equity.
+RankTrade is a skill-based trading competition.
+You join a competition, pay an entry fee, and trade live market prices for the duration.
+Everyone in your competition starts with the same virtual equity.
+When the clock runs out, the trader with the highest % return earns the largest payout from the prize pool, provided they finished above their starting equity.
 No profit, no prize.

 Is the trading real or simulated?

-The prices are real (live feeds from Binance for crypto and Twelve Data for FX, indices, commodities).
-The positions are simulated — they don't touch any broker, exchange, or your real bank account.
+The prices are real, streamed from live market feeds for crypto, FX, indices and commodities.
+The positions are simulated.
+They don't touch any broker, exchange, or your real bank account.
 Your money in markets is zero; your only exposure is the entry fee you pay to join.

-That said, if you trade carelessly you can still lose your entry.
-We're a skill-based competition, not a guaranteed return.
+That said, if you trade carelessly you can still lose your entry fee.
+We're a skill-based trader evaluation, not a guaranteed return.

 Do I need a brokerage account?